habedi/PracticalMachineLearning/README.md

 * [Orange](https://orange.biolab.si/): Orange is a general-purpose data mining and analysis tool also library that lets you develop machine learning pipelines just by a few dragging and dropping
 * [Theano](http://deeplearning.net/software/theano/)
 * [CatBoost](https://github.com/catboost/catboost): Yandex's implementation of Gradient Boosting on Decision Trees, It supports categorical features out of the box
-* [XGboost](https://github.com/dmlc/xgboost): Original XGBOOST library, A very efficient Gradient Boosting library with extra regularization
+* [XGboost](https://github.com/dmlc/xgboost): Original XGBOOST library, A very efficient Gradient Boosting library with extra regularisation
 * [Mlxtend](https://github.com/rasbt/mlxtend): A great Data Mining and Machine Learning library with
 * [NetworKit](https://networkit.iti.kit.edu/): A very high-performance graph processing and analysis toolkit, written in C++ and uses OpenMP, so it is very fast on multicore computers
 * [Eli5](https://github.com/TeamHG-Memex/eli5)